-It is not too often that a Western literary work gets adapted into an anime series, with Studio Ghibli being the only company to produce film adaptations of them on a regular basis.
-Emily Rodda’s fantasy novel series Deltora Quest received a 52-episode adaptation in 2006 by OLM, a company known for their work on the long-running series Pokémon.
+It is not too often that a Western literary work gets adapted into an anime series; Studio Ghibli is the only Japanese animation company to produce film adaptations of them on a regular basis.
+Emily Rodda’s fantasy novel series Deltora Quest received a 52-episode adaptation in 2006 by OLM, a company known for their work on the long-running anime series Pokémon.
 Following this, 13 original episodes were produced.
 Unfortunately, only the first 52 episodes were adapted into English, and only in a heavily edited form.
 Is this release worth picking up, or is it yet another addition to the long list of series that have been ruined by heavily edited English adaptations?

 One thing that sets this apart from high-fantasy series is the way Thaegan casts spells; she always says her name at the end of casting a spell, one of thankfully few reminders that this series is in fact aimed at children.
 After Jasmine’s raven friend Kree manages to kill Thaegan, she is brought back to life and later attempts to stop Lief and friends from continuing on their journey again.
-Thaegan’s many children trap them on multiple occasions, but Lief, Barda and Jasmine, along with the help of the gems, always think of a solution to every problem, including the many difficult riddles they must solve on their journey.
+Thaegan’s many children trap them on multiple occasions, but Lief, Barda and Jasmine, along with the help of the gems and the unique citizens of Del, always think of a solution to every problem, including the many difficult riddles they must solve on their journey.

-Given that the adaptation is based on a series of books aimed at children, the violence is as minimal as is possible, and there is no fan-service or sexualisation present whatsoever, making this one of the rare few anime series to be free of the problems that plague the majority of modern anime series.
-Some of the violence may disturb some younger viewers though; the Grey Guards explode into a puff of dirty-looking smoke upon being struck by a sword, with only their uniforms being left behind.
+Given that the adaptation is based on a series of books aimed at children, the violence is as minimal as is possible, and there is no fan-service or sexualisation present whatsoever.
+The end result is that this is one of very few anime series to be free of the problems that plague the majority of modern anime.
+It should be noted that some of the violence may disturb younger viewers; the Grey Guards explode into a puff of dirty-looking smoke upon being struck by a sword, leaving only their uniforms behind.

-The audio track is very much a mixed-bag with this release.
-That Madman did not or was not able to license the original Japanese version will undoubtedly cause many people to avoid this release, and even fans who prefer English dubs will likely have some issues with the audio.
-The voice acting for the most part starts off weakly, with only the antagonists having convincing voices in the first few episodes.
+The audio is a mixed-bag with this release.
+That Madman did not or was not able to license the original Japanese version will undoubtedly cause many people to avoid this release, and even fans who prefer English dubs will likely have some issues with the with it.
+The voice acting is weak in the beginning, for the most part; only the antagonists having convincing voices in the first few episodes.
 It takes some time for the voice actors, particularly Lief’s voice actor Cole Howard and Barda’s voice actor Tom Edwards, to get into their roles.
-Once this happens, the voice acting itself remains consistent and convincing throughout the series.
-The script writing is reasonably good for an edited adaptation; it is likely that some changes were made to the script to deal with the riddles, but the dialogue is much better than the cheesy and ’90 slang-filled dialogue people expected from 4Kids and expect from current anime adapters such as The Pokémon Company International.
+Once this does happen, the voice acting remains consistent and convincing throughout the series.
+The script writing is reasonably good for an edited adaptation; it is likely that some changes were made to the script to deal with the riddles, but the dialogue is much better than the ’90 slang-filled dialogue people expected from 4Kids and expect from current anime adapters such as The Pokémon Company International.

-There are no extras present in this release.
-This box-set is simply a basic repackaging of the previous releases, with the discs being exactly the same as the discs included in the four collections.
-There is also a spelling error on the side of the box-set, with the word ‘collection’ being spelled ‘collcetion’; hopefully this error will be fixed if the box-set gets reprinted.
+There are no extras present in this release, and this box-set is simply a basic repackaging of the previous releases.
+The discs are exactly the same as the discs included in the four collections.
+There is also a spelling error on the side of the box-set; the word ‘collection’ being spelled ‘collcetion’.
+Hopefully this error will be fixed if the box-set gets reprinted.